What is Inventory Turnover and How Do You Calculate It?

 Average inventory = (Beginning inventory + Ending inventory)/2

-Another way to calculate inventory turnover ratio is to divide your total sales over a given sales window by your average inventory value.
+Another way to go about calculating average inventory is to divide your total sales over a given sales window by your average inventory value.

 Let’s illustrate some examples to help you get a better grasp of the topic.